chrisstef/polyplace/README.md

 #### Sell NFT

-A user can sell his NFT by specifying its price (in Matic).
+A user can sell his NFT by specifying its price (in MATIC).
 If someone fulfills this offer, then the NFT and it's ownership is transferred to the new owner.

 ### Smart Contract Visualization